 Having an all-new and unique experience in the game was important to the devs, because they felt that the players hadn't seen much in the way of new content for years now.
 It was also a signal: Vanguard

 anniversary event is already up and running.
 Players can talk to the Historian of Telon for a goodie box full of surprises and go on a few missions for the Winter Court faeries.
 In addition to the usual anniversary activities, SOE is giving all players a special chest for their house tomorrow.

 and its intrepid development team?
 The devs say that they're committed to releasing a weekly or bi-weekly patch that could be as small as a couple bug fixes to as large as a new zone or overhauled area.
 There was a lot of talk of continuing to polish the UI, creating new raids, and adding crafting recipes for the City of Brass.
 Diplomacy fans, don't fret; love is coming your way as well.

-When readers want the scoop on a launch or a patch (or even a brewing fiasco), Massively goes right to the source to interview the developers themselves.
+would have signaled a lucky break for the struggling game to have survived that long.
+Now it's a genuine party to toast the accomplishments of the previous year and the anticipation of the coming one.When readers want the scoop on a launch or a patch (or even a brewing fiasco), Massively goes right to the source to interview the developers themselves.
 Be they John Smedley or Chris Roberts or anyone in between, we ask the devs the hard questions.
 Of course, whether they tell us the truth or not is up to them!